pactflow/docs.pactflow.io/website/docs/docs/examples/bi-directional/provider/restassured/readme.md

     $env:BRANCH="main"
    ```

-1. Now that the Swagger doc is generated and verified the contract can be published to Pactflow.
+1. Now that the Swagger doc is generated and verified the contract can be published to PactFlow.
 The easiest way to do this via windows is using our standalone tools.
 See [here](https://docs.pactflow.io/docs/bi-directional-contract-testing/contracts/oas#publishing-the-provider-contract--results-to-pactflow) for cross platform instructions.

    ```